serop-ba/RUL_Estimation_With_Bayesian_NN/README.md

 pip install -r requirements.txt
 ```

-If there is isssue with pytorch, please reinstall it using the https://pytorch.org.
+If there is an issue with PyTorch, please reinstall it using https://pytorch.org.
 ### Load
 you need to download the data and save it in the folder data/raw
-To download the data use the link:
+To download the data, use the link:
 https://ti.arc.nasa.gov/c/6/
 ## Run
-To start the experiments run the file train.py after you configure the config.txt
+To start the experiments, run the file train.py after you configure the config.txt
 make sure you pay attention to the following parameters

-PRE_PROCESS (for the first run put this to 1) then you can set it to 0
+PRE_PROCESS (for the first run, put this to 1), then you can set it to 0
-If you want to add noise you have to set PRE_PROCESS to 1 to generate new noisy test data
+If you want to add noise, you have to set PRE_PROCESS to 1 to generate new noisy test data
 There is only one option for OPTIMIZER, LOSS.

 To test the data and create the figures run the file test.py